 Address: 28 West Freedom Way UNIT 300, Cincinnati, OH 45202

-An idea for an interactive activity in Cincinnati that’ll get your brain ticking is an escape room.
-Perfect for groups of friends, family members or even a date night – The Escape Game Cincinnati will have you solving puzzles and riddles to “escape the room” in under 60 minutes.
+Perfect for groups of friends, family members, or even a date night – The Escape Game Cincinnati will have you solving puzzles and riddles to “escape the room” in under 60 minutes.

-You’ll be placed in a themed room where you must use clues and your wit to find your way out before time runs out.
-With 5 different rooms to choose from – The Museum, The Study, The Theater, The Chapel, and Pharaoh’s Tomb – you’re bound to be challenged no matter which one you pick.
+You’ll be placed in a themed room where you must examine clues and use your wits to find your way out before it’s too late.
+With five different rooms to choose from – The Museum, The Study, The Theater, The Chapel, and Pharaoh’s Tomb – you will be challenged no matter which one you pick.

 28. New Riff Distilling